Looking for credit help? Check out The Truth About Credit Cards!

 It is believed that bankruptcy judges will also be able to make changes to the interest rate paid by the borrower and/or extend the repayment period of the loan for up to 30 years.

-The bill has been fiercely opposed by the mortgage industry, who feels banks and lenders will need to raise interest rates to offset unpaid loan balances that could be reduced in court.
+The bill has been fiercely opposed by the mortgage industry, who feels banks and mortgage lenders will need to raise interest rates to offset unpaid loan balances that could be reduced in court.

 Mortgage industry leaders also believe the ruling will lead to a flood of new bankruptcy filings.